Lake Michigan: Parks

 The National Park Service maintains the Sleeping Bear Dunes National Lakeshore and Indiana Dunes National Park.
 Parts of the shoreline are within the Hiawatha National Forest and the Manistee National Forest.
 The Manistee National Forest section of the shoreline includes the Nordhouse Dunes Wilderness.
-The Lake Michigan division of the Michigan Islands National Wildlife Refuge is also within the lake, as is the Green Bay National Wildlife Refuge.
+The Lake Michigan division of the Michigan Islands National Wildlife Refuge is also within the lake, as are the Green Bay National Wildlife Refuge and the Wisconsin Shipwreck Coast National Marine Sanctuary.

 There are numerous state and local parks located on the shores of the lake or on islands within the lake: